e3-/acc-cpuc/README_for_zip.md

 add Anaconda to your PATH (see [these instructions](https://www.geeksforgeeks.org/how-to-setup-anaconda-path-to-environment-variable/) for some help).
 ```

+### 2. Set Up a `conda` Environment

 We will use the `conda` command to create an isolated virtual environment for this example code to run within, without
 disturbing any other Python packages you may have already installed (see the [`conda` documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on conda environments).

-To create the `conda` environment, we will use the [`environment.yml`](https://github.com/e3-/acc-cpuc/blob/main/environment.yml) file at the top level of the repository.
+To create the `conda` environment, we will use the `environment.yml` file at the top level of the repository.
-Use the following command to create the `conda` environment

 Open a [Command Prompt window and navigate to this folder (the "acc-cpuc" folder)](https://www.wikihow.com/Open-a-Folder-in-Cmd).
 More experienced users may use a different terminal (e.g., PowerShell, Terminal on macOS).

+Use the following command to create the `conda` environment:

 ```
 conda env create -f environment.yml